Jordan White (footballer): Wrexham

 White signed for Wrexham on 20 May 2016, stating that it was "an easy decision to join Wrexham".
 However, during pre-season, he was hospitalised after being diagnosed with a problem with his bloodstream and was ruled out for two months.
 Wrexham manager Gary Mills commented that White had been left "more or less paralysed" by the problem for a time.
 After being out for the first four months of the season, and not having played a competitive game since 7 May due to his illness, he made his debut on 29 November 2016.
 On 1 January 2017, White scored his first goal for his new club in his third league start.
-He ended the season with seven goals, making him the club's top goalscorer for the 2016–17 season.
+He ended the season with seven goals, making him the club's second top goalscorer for the 2016–17 season.
 Two days after the final game of the season, it was revealed that White's contract would not be renewed and he would be leaving the club in the summer of 2017.
 In his time with the club he made 16 starts, one of which was in the centre half position, and scored 7 goals.